Kinetic temperature and pressure of an active Tonks gas

 where $F_c$ is the interparticle force and $\xi(t)$ is Gaussian white noise characterized by $\langle \xi(t) \rangle = 0$ and ${\langle \xi(t)\xi(t') \rangle = (2/\tau_{R})\delta(t-t')}$.
 We consider the limit where the effects of translational Brownian motion are nominal.
 The interparticle force $F_c$ arises from a Weeks-Chandler-Anderson (WCA) potential characterized by a potential depth $\varepsilon$ and Lennard-Jones diameter $\sigma$~\cite{Weeks1971-kp}.
 As our active force is bounded, a sufficiently steep potential mimics a hard-particle interaction.
 A choice of $\varepsilon/(F_a \sigma) = 100$ results in hard particle statistics with a particle length of $\sigma_p = 2^{1/6} \sigma$.
 Using the \texttt{HOOMD-blue} software package~\cite{Anderson2020-wl}, all simulations were conducted with 1,000 particles and run for a minimum duration of 5,000~$\sigma/U_0$.

 Two dimensionless parameters describe the state of the purely-repulsive 1D-ABP system: the packing fraction $\phi = \rho \sigma_p$ where $\rho=N/L$ is the particle line density and the dimensionless run-length $\ell_0 = (U_a \tau_R) / \sigma$.
 In the limit of small run-lengths, the behavior of the 1D-ABP system recovers that of the equilibrium Tonks gas.
 The emergent behavior that arises as run-length increases is the formation of large dynamic clusters.
 Cluster formation appears to be a universal feature of 1D active matter systems and has been previously observed in several studies~\cite{Locatelli2015-cs,Dolai2020-cu,De_Castro2021-fa,Gutierrez2021-mu,Sepulveda2018-gf,Soto2014-if,Sepulveda2016-sr,Slowman2016-gx,Caprini2018-xx,mukherjee2022nonexistence}.
-We define the degree of clustering as $\Theta = 1 - 1/\langle N_c \rangle$, where $\langle N_c \rangle$ is the average number of particles in a cluster and $\langle ... \rangle$ denotes a time average.
-Here, particles are considered to be clustered when the separation distance is less than $1.02 \sigma_p$.
-If there are predominately unclustered particles in the system $\Theta \approx 0$, while if all particles belong to a single cluster $\Theta = 1 - 1/N \approx 1$.
+To quantify cluster formation, we define an empirical measure of the degree of clustering $\Theta = 1 - 1/\langle N_c \rangle$, where $\langle N_c \rangle$ is the average number of particles in a cluster and $\langle ... \rangle$ denotes a time average. { Here, particles are considered clustered when in contact (i.e., the separation distance is less than $\sigma_p$).} If there are predominately unclustered particles in the system $\Theta \approx 0$, while if all particles belong to a single cluster $\Theta = 1 - 1/N \approx 1$.

 In Fig.~\ref{figure_2}(a), we plot the degree of clustering $\Theta$ for the 1D-ABP system as a function of packing fraction $\phi$ for different values of $\ell_0$.
 The degree of clustering increases with the packing fraction and approaches $\Theta = 1$ at close-packing (i.e., $\phi =1$).
 In the opposite limit as $\phi \rightarrow 0$, there is little clustering and $\Theta \rightarrow 0$.
 Yet, it is notable that $\Theta$ can increase dramatically even at low packing fractions when $\ell_0$ becomes large.
 In the Supplemental Material~\footnote{See Supplemental Material at [URL] for details.}, we include movies from simulations illustrating the cluster dynamics at different run-lengths.